robertominini/Watch-your-words/index.md

 #### VOC-d
-In order to calculate the VOC-d metric we follow the following steps:
+In order to calculate the VOC-d metric, the following steps are taken:
 1. From the text, we take 100 samples made of 35 tokens.
 2. For each of these samples, we compute the Type-to-Token ratio (TTR).
 TTR is the ratio obtained by dividing the types (the total number of different words) occurring in a text by  its tokens (the total number of words).
 3. We calculate the mean TTR of the the 100 samples.